Jun711/jun711.github.io/_posts/2019-08-13-angular-factory-providers-and-abstract-classes.md

   - 'Angular'
   - 'TypeScript'
 ---
-Learn how to use Angular factory providers and abstract classes to make your Angular project code more organized.
+Learn how to use Angular service factory providers and abstract classes to make your Angular project code more organized.

 ## Factory Providers
-A factory provider is a provider that can create different services depending on the conditions and information available during run time.
+A factory provider is a provider that can create different services depending on the conditions and information available during application run time.
 This provider contains the methods to instantiate different types of services dynamically based on application state.

 For example, consider `UserService` factory provider.
-It creates different types of users depending on login information such as different user services for a paid user and a free user.
+It can create different types of users depending on login information such as different user services for a paid user and a free user.
 Without using a factory provider, there would be a need to use conditional expressions(if-else) to separate functionalities for paid users and free users inside UserService class.

 ## User Service Factory Provider
-`UserService Factory Provider` can be used to instantiate different types of `UserService` that extends `UserService` abstract class.
+Check out `UserService Factory Provider` below.
+It can be used to instantiate different types of User Service that extends `UserService` abstract class.

 ### User Service Abstract Class
 The code below is a UserService abstract class that imports `LoginService` and has `setUser` abstract method and `getUser` implemented method.